All Episodes

 So I'm eager to learn what we find out there.

-It's it I'm surprised that Jaffee hasn't been um that you know hasn't been indicted yet.
+I'm surprised that Joffe hasn't been indicted yet.

 I mean, the rest of it we all know, right?

-I mean, and and basically the Clintons have have admitted it, right?
+I mean, and basically the Clintons have admitted it, right?

-I mean, there was a you know, obviously misuse of of funds there.
+I mean, there was obviously misuse of funds there.

-I mean, everybody know well, not everybody, but people that are watching this video most likely know uh, you know, the whole story, the you know, the the the major pieces to the Russia hoax story, um, except for that piece on on Jaffee.
+I mean, everybody knows, well, not everybody, but the people that are watching this video most likely know the whole story, the major pieces to the Russia hoax story, except for that piece on Jaffe.

-And you did it, even though they were the charge was he was doing politically, you just did it wherever the facts led, which was the best way to run an investigation.
+And you did it, even though the charge was you was doing politically, you just did it wherever the facts led, which was the best way to run an investigation.

 Fast forward now, you have the unselect committee on January 6th doing it as politically as you possibly can.

-Give give the audience some insight on you're not in Congress anymore, but what investigations would you want Congress like judiciary and intel to focus on?
+Now in November, if the elections go the way everybody says they're going to go, give the audience some insight on you're not in Congress anymore, but what investigations would you want Congress, like judiciary and Intel, to focus on?

-Um I think simply put, uh, this is so bad and it's in the the institutions are rotting from from the inside.
+I think simply put, this is so bad and the institutions are rotting from the inside.

-There's gonna have to be an investigation like none that's ever been done before directly at the Department of Justice and everything below, right?
+There's going to have to be an investigation like none that's ever been done before, directly at the Department of Justice and everything below, right?

 So dating back to what happened during, you know, as far back as even Benghazi, right?

-But for sure, the Russia hoax, their involvement in that, the Ukraine impeachment hoax to January 6th to whatever the hell happened up in Michigan with that, you know, all of these people supposedly working for the federal government as agents or you know, agents of the federal government running around.
+But for sure, the Russia hoax, their involvement in that, the Ukraine impeachment hoax to January 6th, to whatever the hell happened up in Michigan with that, you know, all of these people supposedly working for the federal government as agents, you know, agents of the federal government running around.

 I mean, this is absolute madness.